qiskit-community/adapt-aqc/README.md

 pip install .
 ```

-Certain features of ISL also require additional dependencies, namely `qulacs` and `nlopt`.
+Certain features of ISL also require additional dependencies, namely `nlopt`.

 You can check your development environment is ready by successfully running the scripts in `/isl/examples/`.